Photo by Kadee McFarlane

 In November of 2017, Saffron A was awarded a full scholarship to attend the Songwriter’s Getaway run by Toronto Songwriting School (owned and operated by Murray Foster), based on the merit of her song “Introspection”.
 She was also chosen to participate in the BarrieFolk Youth Program based on her song “Circadian Rhythm”.
 In May 2018, Saffron A showcased her music at Canadian Music Week.
 She participated in the Developing Artist Program at Folk Music Ontario this past September, and showcased with Philadelphia Folksong Society at the Northeast Regional Folk Alliance in Stamford Connecticut.

 What’s next?
 Saffron A is currently crafting her first full length concept album, which will be released as a series of EP’s over the next year.
 This record follows her journey through navigating the emotional fallout of sexual assault.
-This spring and summer, she will be touring around Ontario and beyond!
+She released the Resilience EP in May, and the part two titled Resistance EP in September.
+Catch her on tour!